imagej/ImageJA/js/AA_README.txt

   http://rsb.info.nih.gov/ij/download/tools/JavaScript.jar

-To run a script in this folder, download it, drag and drop it on the "ImageJ" window, then press ctrl-r (Macros>Run Macro).
+To run a script download it, drag and drop it on the "ImageJ" window, then press ctrl-r (Macros>Run Macro).
 Or copy it the clipboard, press shift+v (File>New>System Clipboard), then press ctrl+j (Macros>Evaluate JavaScript).